rmorabia/radhika.dev/src/posts/two-types-of-learning.md

 ## Testing

-This is… one I’ve been avoiding.
 There’s two parts to testing, the theory and differentiation between unit testing, integration testing, and end-to-end testing, and then testing frameworks themselves.
 Testing is an **even split of theory and practice**.

 But which comes first?
 I believe that it’s useless to know what to test if you’ve never even tested the wrong things first.
 I probably need to do this at the right time, right place (now), but a very practically-focused course.
 Further in, getting very good at testing definitely requires you to think more critically, and is probably more of a skilling up situation.